SciML/Catalyst.jl/docs/src/model_simulation/examples/periodic_events_simulation.md

 nothing # hide
 ```
 !!! danger
     Whenever the integrator of a jump simulator is modified, the `reset_aggregated_jumps!` function must be called (with the integrator as its input) afterwards.
-Omitting to do so will result in erroneous simulations.
+Omitting to do so will result in simulations (incorrectly) using the old values of parameters/states internally instead of the updated values.

 Next, if we simulate our model, we note that the events do not seem to be triggered
 ```@example periodic_event_example